11-year-old runs to younger brother’s rescue in alleged abduction

-DENVER (KDVR) — Two young brothers are safe at home after an apparent abduction attempt in a Denver neighborhood Sunday.
+Two young brothers are safe at home after an apparent abduction attempt in a Denver neighborhood Sunday, KTLA’s sister station KDVR reports.

 The Denver Police Department says a woman, identified as 40-year-old Jessica Konior, is now facing a possible second-degree kidnapping charge after she allegedly pulled the youngest brother into her home.